mr4jay/DataikuDSS/README.md

 Then open [http://localhost:9002](http://localhost:9002) with your browser to see the result.

-# DataikuDSS

-Your GitHub Pages site is available at: [https://mr4jay.github.io/DataikuDSS/](https://mr4jay.github.io/DataikuDSS/)
+This site is configured for static export and can be deployed to services like GitHub Pages.